-Vessels navigating on the Rhine shall be subject to the RPR, in particular Article 15.07(7)(b) and (c).
+Vessels navigating on the Rhine shall be subject to the RPR, in particular article 15.07(7)(b) and (c).

-Vessels in possession of an inspection certificate shall be subject to the requirements of the ES-TRIN, in particular Annex 8(5.2).
+Vessels in possession of an inspection certificate or Union certificate shall be subject to the requirements of the ES-TRIN, in particular annex 8 (2.1.13.2).